Skip to content

 This service isn't for emergencies.
 If you're in crisis or worried you might harm yourself, call NHS 111 and choose the mental health option, contact your local urgent mental health helpline, or call 999 in an emergency.
 Samaritans are free day or night on 116 123, or text SHOUT to 85258.

-Sources The free/confidential service, online self-referral without a GP, the eligibility, CBT-based treatments and the ~6-week waiting time · NHS — Find NHS Talking Therapies and NHS England.
+Sources: The free/confidential service, online self-referral without a GP, the eligibility, CBT-based treatments and the ~6-week waiting time · NHS — Find NHS Talking Therapies and NHS England.
 SortedUK is not a medical service and this is general information — if you're in crisis, use the urgent numbers in this guide.
 This is a sensitive topic; if you're struggling, support is available now.
 Last reviewed: 15 June 2026.

 Free help is a few minutes away.